If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 As for shipment of remains in a casket, a U.S. consular officer will work to ensure that the Mexican funeral director and American funeral director are in communication to guarantee preparation of remains complies with local, U.S. Department of State, and federal requirements.
 All corpses going to the U.S. must be embalmed.
 The shipping time is approximately seven days.

 Also note: DHL, Federal Express, and embassy diplomatic pouches cannot be used to ship cremated remains out of the country.
-There is no customs fee to ship remains to the U.S. Note: Shipment of remains outside of Mexico involves not only high cost, but red tape.
+There is no customs fee to ship remains to the U.S. Note: Shipment of embalmed remains in a casket outside of Mexico involves not only high cost, but red tape.
 Consider buying repatriation of remains insurance.

 Other Details to Consider for Smoother Disposition of Remains in Mexico: